2020PB/police-brutality/reports/Oregon.md

 At the beginning of footage, it appears a water bottle is thrown.
 It bounces against a concrete barricade.
 Police respond with tear gas.
 When protestors run to the tear gas in an attempt to defuse it, police respond with rubber bullets.

-tags: tear-gas, rubber-bullet, shoot, protestor
+tags: tear-gas, rubber-bullet, shoot, protester

 id: or-portland-20